jaikrishanmahour/jaikrishanmahour/README.md

 Currently pursuing a Bachelor of Computer Applications (BCA)3rd yr.
 Interested in graphics programming, software development, and creative coding.
 Passionate about blending art and technology to build innovative projects.
-Exploring computer graphics and Artificial intelligence.
+Exploring computer graphics and Artificial intelligence..
 Building interactive and visually rich applications.
 .
 ## 🌐Socials